-Typically an IPC lasts 4-6 days featuring tournaments with buy-ins ranging from INR 5,000 – 50,000.
-The IPC’s Main Event which takes place once a year is the annual highlight in their poker calendar.
+Typically an IPC lasts 4-6 days featuring tournaments with buy-ins ranging from INR 10,000 – 1,00,000.
+The IPC’s Main Event which takes place once a year is the annual highlight in its poker calendar.
 The winner of this prestigious Main Event is crowned the India Poker Champion for that season.

 The first ever IPC event took place in March 2010 and drew respectable numbers for its inaugural edition.
 From then on, the IPC has grown from strength to strength bringing in record fields and breaking records in terms of attendance.
 From a quarterly event in 2010, the Championship become a bi-monthly event taking place every alternate month in 2011.
 Another exciting introduction from the start of the 2011 season was the India Player of the Year (IPOY) ranking system.
 The IPOY awards points to consistent players across IPC events and awards the winner of the POY with a year-long sponsorship which means a free entry into all IPC editions of the coming season including the Main Event!
 A similar sponsorship package is also awarded to the India Champion as well.